yegor256/blog/_posts/2016/may/2016-05-17-convertible-notes.md

 by multiplying total amount of shares after the investment, by their price.
 In this case, it's $4.4M (1,100,000 by $4).

-Let's see what happeed in our example with my $25K.
+Let's see what happened in our example with my $25K.
 I gave them to you when your company was very young.
 Your valuation was rather low, because you barely had any results.
 You needed small cash to pay your bills and fill your car with gas.
 The valuation was definitely lower than $4M.
 So why are